A refined Frauchiger--Renner paradox based on strong contextuality: The role of logical contextuality in the FR paradox

 \subsection{Wigner's friend scenario}

 The Wigner's friend scenario \cite{wigner1995remarks} is the simplest thought experiment exploring the concept of a superobserver.
 It involves Wigner and his friend, Bob, who resides inside a sealed lab and measures a quantum system $S_{\!B}$.
-Wigner treats Bob's lab itself as a quantum system, which Wigner may measure and control from the outside.
+Wigner treats Bob's lab itself as a quantum system, which Wigner, as a superobserver of Bob, may measure and control from the outside.
 We denote by $L_{\!B}$ the system consisting of Bob's lab, including Bob himself but excluding $S_{\!B}$.
 The setup is represented schematically in \Cref{fig:Wignerfriend}.